canthony/gradle-vaadin-plugin-wiki/Tasks-and-configuration-DSL.md

 * ``widgetset`` - The widgetset name, if applicable.
 By default, if a widgetset is defined, that package is used, otherwise *com.example.\<project name\>* is used.

+## vaadinCreateAddonProject

+Creates a new Vaadin Project to build an addon for the Vaadin Directory.

 ## vaadinCreateTheme

 Creates a new Vaadin Theme.